 Local Flexibility (LF): This rating indicates that Boards have local flexibility in determining whether and/or how to implement guidance or recommended practices set forth in this WD Letter.
 All information with an LF rating is indicated by “may” or “recommend.”

-TWIST Provider Data Cleanup
+TWIST Provider Data Accuracy

-NLF: By March 1, 2023, in order to provide TWC-funded care and ensure that the associated data in TWIST is accurate and current, Boards must review the following information for all providers with active agreements:
+NLF: Boards must ensure the accuracy of the following information for all providers with active agreements:

 Child Care Regulation (CCR) license number (A program associated with an active Board agreement must also be active with CCR.)